History, Vision, Goals

 Here's a PDF of the image.

-The goals of the HOST Coalition are to:
+The goals of the HOST Coalition were to:

 - Develop a process to seek consensus on language for national quality standards that will lead to strengthening out-of-school time programs in the areas of health and well-being, including which best practices are needed by practitioners and leadership in the youthwork field.